 Summary

 Burgundy and Talbot are within Rouen, along with Bedford, who is ill and propped up in a chair.
 Meanwhile, the French lords are assembled outside the city.
-Joan and Charles taunt the English, and Talbot curses Joan for singling out the valiant-but-weak Bedford for mockery.
-Talbot asks the French if they will dare meet in the field to fight an honest battle.
-Joan says no, but Talbot says he wasn't talking to her, but to the "real" soldiers, meaning the other French lords.
-However, they refuse, as well.
-Talbot scorns them for refusing to fight like gentlemen.
-Joan and the other Frenchmen depart, saying that she came to speak to Talbot only to remind him of their presence.
+Joan and Charles taunt the English, and Talbot curses Joan.
+Talbot asks the French if they will dare to meet in the field to fight an honest battle.
+Joan says no, but Talbot says he wasn’t talking to her—just to the “real” soldiers, meaning the other French lords.
+However, they refuse as well.
+Before Joan and the other Frenchmen depart, Talbot scorns them for refusing to fight like gentlemen.

 Analysis

-In these several action-filled scenes, we see a contrast between an old mode of warfare, epitomized by Talbot and his men, and a new version, represented by Joan.
+In these action-filled scenes, we see a contrast between an old mode of warfare, epitomized by Talbot and his men, and a new version, represented by Joan.
 Joan sneaks into Rouen to find its weakest point before leading the French forces in an assault on the city.
 Yet such tactics would seem dishonorable to Talbot, who prefers a fair fight.
-He even asks the French if they would be willing to meet out in a field for an old-style battle, but they refuse.
-Under Joan, sneak attacks will become the French's primary tactic, while Talbot continues to function under a code in which a soldier values honor above all else--even respecting the honor of his enemy.
-Bedford, too, is a warrior of the old chivalrous style; he declares he'd rather lead his men from a chair than not be at the battle at all.
-Burgundy and Talbot compare him to King Arthur's father, who also legendarily attended a battle seated in a chair.
+He even asks the French if they would be willing to meet in a field for an old-style battle, but they refuse.
+Under Joan, sneak attacks will become the French’s primary tactic, while Talbot continues to function under a code in which a soldier values honor above all else—even respecting the honor of his enemy.
+Bedford, too, is a warrior of the old style; citing the example of the legendary Uther Pendragon (King Arthur’s father), he declares he’d rather lead his men from a chair than not be at the battle at all.